 Complicated grief is also known as unresolved grief.
 This is when the person who has lost a loved one finds it hard to accept the loss and difficult to adapt to life without them.
 Complicated grief can impair a person's normal functioning and their relationships with others.
 Examples of symptoms of complicated grief are extreme focus on the loss and reminders of the loved one, intense longing and pining for the deceased, continued feelings of anger about the death, isolation from others, feelings of hopelessness, and suffering physical symptoms similar to those experienced by the deceased in his/her final illness.
-Complicated grief can be seen as soon as six months after the person has lost their loved one(s).
-Persons experiencing complicated grief should be referred to mental health services if available.
+People experiencing complicated grief should be referred to mental health services if available.
 Factors that can possibly complicate a grieving process are described below.